MylesBorins/theremax/posts/gfx.md

 ---

 The architecture for the graphics engine primarily comes from the MCD api.
 While there are a number of object that make up the engine the core of its power comes from the Vector3D and Entity Classes.
-A top level Entity called simulation is used to cascade all update and renders across a graph with the simulation being the top level parent.
+A top level Entity called simulation is used to cascade all updates and renders across the graph of entities.

 The flocking algorithm was implemented following pseudocode found [here](http://www.kfish.org/boids/pseudocode.html).